 Every meal plan offers flex dollars which are automatically loaded onto the student's JWU ID card and can be used at the Little Campus Cart or the Student Dining Center.
 This allows students to make smaller purchases rather than utilizing a full meal swipe.
 The balance will decline as flex dollars are used.
-Flex dollars are allotted each term and unused dollars roll over from week to week but expire at the end of the term and cannot be rolled over to a new term.
+Flex dollars are allotted each semester and unused dollars roll over from week to week but expire at the end of the semester and cannot be rolled over to a new semester.

 Once a student has paid for the plan, they can check the status of meals and flex dollars by visiting the cashier at the student dining center.
 The student must present a valid student ID to the cashier to receive this information.